FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_considerations.md

 **Recommendations**

--   The delivered examples to create the files LOG and ACCOUNT (D40INIT..) have a <span class="code">format=V24</span> definition.
+-   The delivered examples to create the files LOG and ACCOUNT (D40INIT..) have a `format=V24` definition.
 Ensure that the FORMAT parameter in the CFTLOG and CFTACCNT commands are consistent.
 -   For Copilot usage, verify that the uconf cft.install\_dir and copilot.HTTP.HttpRootDir parameters are correctly configured - that is, consistent with the variable values in the A03PARM and ..UPARM (COPCFG) file.
 -   As of Transfer CFT 3.1.3:
     -   A new UCONFRUN file was added in JCL/STC/Procedures (CFTMAIN, COPRUN, PCFTUTIL, PCFTUTL, MNRMAIN, MNRMNG).
 We recommend adding the definition of this file in your JCL containing EXEC PGM=CFTUTIL, and in JCLs that are running Transfer CFT APIs.